jdsmit60/fourier-visualizer/README.md

 Each of the x[number]fourier.cpp files is C++ code that calculates all of the data points for the Fourier series.

-RunFourier.sh ties everything together by putting the output in the right place and passing that output into gnuplot to generate a graph.
+RunFourier.sh ties everything together by passing the output into gnuplot to generate a graph.

 RunFourier.sh also collects and displays some statistics about the calculation, such as how long it took to run, the number of points generated, and the number of terms